 - Bring appropriate clothing – even on a really sunny day in Northumberland, it could still be quite chilly with the breeze as it’s an island.
 Bring a jacket just in case.
 Also, as it’s the North of England rain is common and can come over all of a sudden.
 So bring a brolly!

 - Wear good shoes – although most of the island is relatively flat, there are some parts like the Lookout Tower, The Lindisfarne Castle, the cobbled paths and grasslands around the island that are not even.
-Also some places like St Cuthert’s Island can be wet.
+Also, some places like St Cuthbert’s Island can be wet.
 So, bring good footwear.

 - Cash is king – although many people take cards, bring cash with you just in case!

 While you’re thinking about it, remember to get travel insurance!
 I always go with World Nomad’s for their reliable policies